tomalhossencse/RentNest-Frontend/README.md

 ## 📋 API Integration

-All frontend-to-backend API mappings are documented in:
+Frontend-to-backend API mappings are documented in:

 ```text
 API_INTEGRATION.md
 ```

-The document helps developers understand which backend endpoints are used by different frontend features.
+This documentation provides a reference between frontend operations and the corresponding backend API endpoints.

 The frontend does not contain the backend implementation or database layer.